jbolda/covector/packages/covector/README.md

 ## Usage

 This library is primarily designed as a CLI, but we do also have a GitHub Action that can be used.
 The CLI commands can be used within any CI/CD environment.
 To use this in a production setting, we expect a `.changes` folder where one would put the `config.json`.
 (Eventually an `init` command can bootstrap this for you.
 Would love to see a PR adding this.)
 We typically will recommend adding covector as a dev dependency at the root.
-Then one can run `yarn covector` to access the commands.
+Then one can run `npm run covector` to access the commands.
 We include a dry run mode that you can test the version and publish commands with.

 ### Primary Commands